 “People” refers to not just compliance teams, but anyone or any team who interacts or works with your partners on a regular cadence.
 This part of the process includes having the correct people in place, providing them with proper training and resources, and having ongoing communication with them.

 On the flip side, it’s essential to communicate with the people from your partner companies, because they also have their own set of standards that need to be met.
-To find success-people, education, and communication need to be one.
+To have successful partner compliance - people, education, and communication need to be one.

 Lastly, remember that it’s a working partnership.
 Remind your partners that you are there to help them and to move things along in a compliant manner, not to scrutinize them.